 - Adjustments in Amount and Time

 The following guidelines for negotiating adjustments of a research or training grant award are agreed to between NIGMS staff and the NAGMS Council.
-In determining award amounts and duration, Institute staff will follow the principles developed in the NIH Extramural Portfolio Plan.
+In determining award amounts and duration, Institute staff will follow the established principles.

 - NIGMS staff may approve increases in the direct cost budget of a grant provided the increase does not substantially impact the scope of the project.